ambitus/zos-native/README.md

 ## Introduction
 z/OS has had a POSIX-compliant Unix environment called Unix System Services (USS) since 1998.
-It contains the same basic infrastructure common to Unix platforms, like a common runtime library, a tree-based file system (zfs), a shell, some key languages - like C, Java, and Python, and an assortment of common Unix commands.
+It contains the same basic infrastructure as other Unix platforms, like a common runtime library, a tree-based file system (zfs), a shell, some key languages - like C, Java, and Python, and an assortment of common Unix commands.